kubedb/docs/docs/guides/mysql/concepts/catalog/index.md

 ### spec.db.image

-`spec.db.image` is a required field that specifies the docker image which will be used to create Statefulset by KubeDB operator to create expected MySQL database.
+`spec.db.image` is a required field that specifies the docker image which will be used to create Petset by KubeDB operator to create expected MySQL database.

 ### spec.exporter.image